MattUebel/TA-runbtool/README.md

 ## Dependencies

 * Tested on Splunk 6.6+, likely works on earlier versions
-* Supported on Unix / Linux.
-Support for Windows coming
+* Supported on Unix / Linux and Windows as of v1.1.0

 ## Setup